nampham720/csci3055u-project-template/README.md

 reversedNames = names.sorted(by: { $0 > $1 } )
 //easier to read and understand
 ```
-Notice that the `in` keyword can also be omitted when using shorthand arguments, because closure expression is made up entirely of its body. <br />
+Notice that the `in` keyword can also be omitted when using shorthand arguments. <br />
 Example:
 ```swift
 var add = { (arg1: Int, arg2: Int) -> Int in